conan-io/docs/reference/conanfile/attributes.rst

 user, channel
 -------------

-The fields ``user`` and ``channel`` can be accessed from within a ``conanfile.py``.
+**These fields are optional in a Conan reference**, they could be useful to identify a forked recipe from the community with changes specific for your company.
+Using these fields you may keep the same ``name`` and ``version`` and use the ``user/channel`` to disambiguate your recipe.

-Though their usage is usually not encouraged, it could be useful in different cases, e.g. to define requirements with the same user and channel as the current package, which could be achieved with something like:
+The value of these fields can be accessed from within a ``conanfile.py``:

 .. code-block:: python